soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/set-up-atp-safe-links-policies.md

 3. [Add or edit policies for specific email recipients](#add-a-policy-for-specific-email-recipients), including [setting up your custom "Do not rewrite" URLs list for ATP Safe Links](set-up-a-custom-do-not-rewrite-urls-list-with-atp.md).

-4. [Learn about ATP Safe Links policy options](#learn-about-atp-safe-links-policy-options) (in this article), including settings for recent changes
+4. [Learn about ATP Safe Links policy options](#learn-about-atp-safe-links-policy-options) (in this article), including settings for recent changes.

 ## Step 1: Review the prerequisites